 Pepper And Water Trick Instructions

 - Then , dip your finger or cotton bud in the dishwashing liquid.

 - Finally, dip the cotton bud with dishwashing liquid in the middle of the water and watch all the pepper go.

 - See your little work of art — a peppery starfish!

 - Optional: Instead of using pepper, you can use glitter instead.

 This Experiment On Video

 Here’s the video on our Youtube channel.
 We do regularly put up some videos there.
-So subscribe if you want to see all our future experiments and kids crafts.
+So subscribe if you want to see all our future experiments, science toy reviews and kids crafts.
 Adiós!
 Hasta mañana!!!